inveniosoftware/docs-invenio-rdm/docs/reference/notifications.md

 _UserEmailBackend_

-This is a discrete implementatio of the recipient backend generator.
+This is a discrete implementation of the recipient backend generator.
 When called, it will add the id of the email backend to the backends parameter.
 Since all information needed for sending mails are already available in the recipient, it does not have to do any additonal work.

 ```py
 class UserEmailBackend(RecipientBackendGenerator):